PromptShield logo PromptShield

 Detection model

-The smuggling detector runs in four stages:
+The smuggling detector runs in stages:

-1. Invisible-character steganography
+1. Invisible-character steganography detection

 2. Base64 payload detection